ExcelFunctions.net Logo

 ATANH( number )

-Where the number argument is a real number, between (but not equal to) -1 and 1, which you want to calculate the inverse hyperbolic tangent of.
+Where the number argument is a real number, between (but not equal to) -1 and 1, that you want to calculate the inverse hyperbolic tangent of.

-Column B of the spreadsheet below, shows examples of the Excel Atanh Function, used to calculate the inverse hyperbolic tangent of three different values.
+Column B of the following spreadsheet shows the Excel Atanh Function, used to calculate the inverse hyperbolic tangent of three different values:

 Formulas: